Would you drive your car with your eyes closed?

 These marketing insights can then be uploaded to your CRM so that you are better able to serve and monetize that customer.

-If you want to truly understand your customer, then you need to have call tracking in place.
+If you want to truly understand your customer, then you need to have a call tracking app in place.